VS

 Tesla is all about comfort and discretion

 This silence is felt (or not) both inside and outside the vehicle.
-Say goodbye to noise pollution that will make the whole neighborhood squeal, or to the envious glances of pedestrians when you're driving a big muscle car.
+Say goodbye to noise pollution that will make the whole neighbourhood squeal, or to the envious glances of pedestrians when you're driving a big muscle car.
 With Tesla, you'll go unnoticed in all circumstances (although be careful not to drive into a wall).

 Buying a Tesla means access to a top-of-the-range product